Sawkyawwai/enterprise-devops-platform/README.md

 This repository documents an end-to-end DevOps platform built using modern Infrastructure as Code (IaC) and Continuous Integration / Continuous Deployment (CI/CD) practices.

-The project demonstrates how to provision AWS infrastructure with Terraform, configure systems using Ansible, automate workflows with Jenkins, build OCI-compatible container images with Podman, and deploy applications using Kubernetes.
+The project demonstrates how to provision AWS infrastructure with Terraform, configure systems using Ansible, automate workflows with Jenkins, build OCI-compatible container images with Docker, and deploy applications using Kubernetes.

 ---